Vyral/scott-hoffman/_posts/2021-08-10-options-for-sellers-who-havent-bought-yet.md

 {% include excerpt.html %}

 The biggest concern for home sellers in this market is being able to find their next property.
-If you’re worrying about the same, you should know that you have multiple options.
+If you’re also worried about that, you should know that you have multiple options.

 **One of them is negotiating with the buyer of your home to see if they’d be willing to rent the home back to you** for a short period of time.
 Another option is to negotiate an extended closing date on the contract.
 Both of these give you more time to shop.